Negin-Kordinejad/GHDProductApi/README.md

 This web application is a REST API microservice responsible for CRUD (Create, Read, Update, Delete) operations regarding the `product` entity.

 ## Architectur & Design Pathern
-- WebApplication:
+- GHDProductApi:
   - A REST API Project. injecting mediator to crud oparation.
-- WebApplication.Core:
+- GHDProductApi.Core:
   - CQRS design pathern.
   - request handlers using the [MediatR] library
   - pipeline behaviours [MediatR]  that perform actions before executing a request handler
   - validation logic using [FluentValidation]
   - map entities to DTOs using [AutoMapper]
-- WebApplication.Infrastructure:
+- GHDProductApi.Infrastructure:
   - perform CRUD operations using [EF Core] and [LINQ]
-- WebApplication.IntegrationTests
+- GHDProductApi.IntegrationTests
   - tests to satisfy the testing scenarios
 ## Logging
 - Logs the duration it takes for any MediatR command / query handler to execute